Remembering Hurricane Katrina

 A Sad Day

 Hurricane Katrina was a sad time in U.S. History.
 Storm and weather predictions were made and preparations were made but, no one could really truly prepare for the mass destruction that was about to happen.
 It shook up the nation and maybe even the world for that matter and it will never be forgotten.
 This natural disaster will rewrite history books as we new them.
 Kids today will learn what happened, how people responded to the evacuation orders, why staying was a bad idea and hopefully they can come out with a better appreciation of helping each other in times of need.
+Always try to lend a hand when you can to victims of natural disasters.

 When the hurricane was just below the pan handle of Florida about 50 miles, it was then determined that the hurricane would indeed take a turn for the Mississippi/Louisiana coast.
 Once the hurricane got into the Gulf of Mexico, it hit the warm waters and was catapulted into the worst hurricane in our history.
 Everyone was put on alert....the Governor of Louisiana (Blanco) declared a state of emergency which allows for the activation of Federal Emergency Management Agency (FEMA), The Army National Guard and The Air National Guard are also activated, and put on stand by.